ministryofjustice/prison-to-probation-update/README.md

 These tests are not intended to be run locally, but instead are run against a deployed application (as happens in the Circle build).

 For more information on the smoke tests see the project `dps-smoketest`.

+## Live support

+### Architecture

+Understanding the architecture makes live support easier:

+The service subscribes to a number of prison offender events

+* IMPRISONMENT_STATUS-CHANGED
+* EXTERNAL_MOVEMENT_RECORD-INSERTED
+* BOOKING_NUMBER-CHANGED
+* SENTENCE_DATES-CHANGED
+* CONFIRMED_RELEASE_DATE-CHANGED

+Each message is processed in up to 3 phases:

+* Validation - where the associated booking is inspected to see if the message should be processed
+* Initial processing - where an attempt to is made to synchronise data with probation is made
+* Retry processing - where further attempts are made of there was a failure during initial processing

+#### Validation:  SQS subscriptions and DynamoDB

+A Topic subscription is made to the  `offender_events.topic` that is a topic for prison offender events.
+The subscriptions are defined in the [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/resources/prison_to_probation_update-sub-queue.tf)

+The listener for the queue is defined in *PrisonerChangesListenerPusher*

+Once a message has been validated it will be added to the data store ready to be picked up for processing.
+This is a DynamoDB database that is again is defined in [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/prison-to-probation-update-prod/resources/dynamodb.tf).
+This, essentially, is a queue of messages ready to be processed.

+The scheduling of the message is processed by *MessageRetryService*

+#### Initial processing: Scheduler and DynamoDB

+The main processing loop is invoked by *SerialiseBookingScheduler* which is a Spring Scheduler that itself uses DynamoDB has a persistent store for locking - this ensures only a single pod is processing messages at a time.